RHIT-CSSE/csse332/labs/simpleshell/index.md

 library](https://tiswww.case.edu/php/chet/readline/rltop.html).

 For our purposes, here's a simple breakdown of how things happen in our parsing scheme.
-Our shell, let's call it Rose shell, or `rhsh`, prompts the user for a command that is no longer than 82 characters.
+Our shell, let's call it Rose shell, or `SHELL`, prompts the user for a command that is no longer than 82 characters.
 We then parse this command into two strings stored in an array of character pointers, thus the following two
 lines: